6 Credit card application tips to practice before opening your next travel rewards card

-Reverse engineering is essentially thinking of the end goal first, and then working backwards.
+Reverse engineering is essentially thinking of the end goal first, and then working backward.
 Every credit card application is precious, so be sure you know which card you want.

 Are you dying to travel to the Maldives and stay in an overwater suite?
-Consider a card like the Hilton Honors American Express Ascend Card.
+Consider a card like the Hilton Honors American Express Surpass® Card.